Battle of Takkolam: Background

 It seems that king Parantaka I anticipated a climactic battle with the Rashtrakutas and their allies in Tirumunaippati Nadu.

 Sometime in the 930s, or perhaps as early as 923 AD, prince Rajaditya was sent with a substantial military contingent, including elephants and horses, as well as his entire household, to the region (to protect the northern edges of a nascent Chola state).
-The prince was joined in Tirumunaippati Nadu by his mother and his half-brother Arinjaya (whose mother also might have been from the Chera Perumal family).
+The prince was joined in Tirumunaippati Nadu by his mother and his half-brother Arinjaya.

 Battle at Takkolam

 The Rashtrakuta contingent at Takkolam included a collection of feudal militias and royal soldiers (from Western Gangas, Banas and Vaidumbas among others).
 Prince Rajaditya was supported by a number of military personnel from Kerala (Chera) chiefdoms.

+At Takkolam in the North Arcot district, a major battle was fought.
+The Cholas fought bravely; Rashtrakuta inscriptions acknowledge that the Chola forces initially advanced with little resistance and that none dared to counter-attack.
+However, Manalera and Buduga are said to have succeeded in killing Prince Rajaditya's elephant.Chola records mentioned Prince Rajaditya fought courageously in the battle and earned the title 'Yanaimel Tunjiya'(he who died on the back of an elephant).

 An account of the battle, which differs in some details from the Chola version, is found in the Atakur inscription issued by Krishna III and prince Butuga (a young underlord of Krishna III) of the Western Ganga family.
 According to the inscription, during the battle, Rajaditya was struck while seated atop his war elephant by an arrow from prince Butuga.
 The Chola prince died instantly.
 The Chola army was subsequently defeated and retreated in disorder.

 Consequences

-The collapse of the Chola resistance after the battle of Takkolam lead to the virtual destruction of the Chola empire.
-The Rashtrakutas conquered eastern and northern parts of the Chola empire and advanced to Rameswaram.
+The collapse of the Chola resistance after the battle of Takkolam lead to the virtual destruction of the Chola Empire.
+The Rashtrakutas conquered eastern and northern parts of the Chola Empire and advanced to Rameswaram.
 As per the Karhad copper plates of Krishna II, dated 959 AD, the king "uprooted the Cholas, distributed their territory among his followers, and extracted tribute from the Chera (Kerala) and Pandya kings" during his campaign.